Navigating Decision Overload: Strategies for Simplifying Your Daily Choices

 Ever feel like your brain just… can’t anymore?
 Like deciding what to make for dinner feels as hard as choosing a mortgage?
 That’s decision overload, and you’re not imagining it.

 Every day, women make hundreds of micro-decisions.
 What to wear, what to feed the kids, how to respond to that passive-aggressive email, whether to say yes to another invite, and when (or if) you’ll squeeze in a workout.
-It’s no wonder by 3 p.m., you’re exhausted and can’t even choose what show to watch on Netflix.
+It’s no wonder that by 3 p.m., you’re exhausted and can’t even choose what show to watch on Netflix.

 Let’s talk about why decision fatigue hits so hard and how to make your daily life feel less like a mental obstacle course.